Color Image Set Recognition Based on Quaternionic Grassmannians: Background

 The spectral properties of quaternionic matrices, especially their standard eigenvalues, are useful in many real-world applications.
 One important area where quaternion algebra shows its value is in color image processing.

-In color image representation, each pixel of a color image can be represented by a pure quaternion, where the components \( q_1 \), \( q_2 \), and \( q_3 \) correspond to the values of the red, green, and blue channels, respectively.
+In color image representation, each pixel of a color image can be represented by a pure quaternion $q=0+q_1i+q_2j+q_3k$, where the components \( q_1 \), \( q_2 \), and \( q_3 \) correspond to the values of the red, green, and blue channels, respectively.
 Consequently, a color image of size \( n \times m \) can be represented as a pure \( n \times m \) quaternionic matrix (see Figure~\ref{ColorQ}), with each entry in the matrix being a pure quaternion that encodes the RGB information of the corresponding pixel.

 This quaternion-based representation enables compact and unified processing of the color channels while preserving the relationships between them.
+The key idea is that the quaternionic structure inherently encodes the correlations between the RGB channels, as opposed to treating them as three separate grayscale images.
+This inter-channel dependency is especially beneficial when applying linear algebraic operations or learning-based models, as it preserves perceptually meaningful structure and improves robustness against variations in lighting and noise \cite{pei1999, le2003}.
+Moreover, quaternionic coefficients preserve color phase information and encode global relationships between channels, which can lead to improved invariance under transformations such as rotation, illumination changes, and channel permutation \cite{4032812, zhang1997quaternion}.

+Furthermore, in the context of image set recognition, these quaternionic representations allow us to model sets of color images as subspaces in a quaternionic vector space.
+This facilitates the construction of quaternionic Grassmannians, where each image set corresponds to a point on the manifold.
+Such a geometric framework supports the definition of meaningful distances between sets while preserving the color structure and inter-channel relationships.

 However, most existing approaches using quaternions focus on pixel-wise operations or per-image tasks, rather than extending the representation to sets of images.
-This motivates the use of quaternionic Grassmannians, where image sets are treated as subspaces in a quaternionic vector space.
+This motivates the use of quaternionic Grassmannians, where image sets are treated as subspaces in a quaternionic vector space, offering a unified representation that is both perceptually and geometrically informed.